Social

 Grievance mechanism for the natural rubber supply chain

 Bridgestone believes it is fundamental to work with trusted partners as a team throughout the value chain and co-create value towards society.
-Especially in the natural rubber industry, which tends to be exposed to the risks of deforestation and child and forced labor, a grievance mechanism is an effective tool that allows Bridgestone to collect feedback from stakeholders around its operations; helps Bridgestone to engage with suppliers; and enables it to understand where its potential risks and opportunities are, to improve sustainability practices across the value-chain.
-Bridgestone therefore set up a grievance mechanism for the natural rubber supply chain in 2022, which covers human rights issues and environmental issues and guarantees the confidentiality and anonymity of people reporting as needed.
+Especially in the natural rubber industry, which tends to be exposed to the risks of deforestation and child and forced labor, a grievance mechanism is an effective tool that allows Bridgestone to collect feedback from stakeholders around its operations; to engage with suppliers; and to understand where its potential risks and opportunities are, to improve sustainability practices across the value-chain.
+Bridgestone, therefore, set up a grievance mechanism for the natural rubber supply chain in 2022, which covers human rights issues and environmental issues and guarantees the confidentiality and anonymity of people reporting as needed.
 It is available and accessible to all internal and external stakeholders in Bridgestone’s natural rubber supply chain and aids in resolving issues through cooperation with direct suppliers and other third parties, in accordance with the Global Sustainable Procurement Policy.
 As necessary, Bridgestone will coordinate with the grievance mechanism of the Global Platform for Sustainable Natural Rubber (GPSNR).
 To ensure transparency, Bridgestone is disclosing standard operating procedures, grievance consultation desks, and the status of each grievance report on the Group global website below.

-For more information, see “Grievance Mechanism.”
+For more operational information, please see Grievance mechanism.

 Global Platform for Sustainable Natural Rubber (GPSNR)